CUSTOMER EXPERIENCE

 Finally, 39% of consumers say that personalized discounts or promotions is the type of personalization that matters most when deciding to purchase from a brand they’ve already bought from in the past.
 This is an opportunity for brands: a discount strategy tailored to purchase history can generate additional sales.

 Mistakes happen in ecommerce—packages are delayed or lost, items break in transit, orders get mispacked.
-When shoppers have a negative experience with a brand, customer service is the first place most of them turn.
-Here’s what they expect from it:
+When shoppers have a bad experience with a brand, customer service is the first place most of them turn:

 • 43% expect a response from the brand within 24 hours.